-The University has a multi-disciplinary Drug and Alcohol Task Force in place, which periodically reviews policies and procedures.
+- The University has a multi-disciplinary Drug and Alcohol Task Force in place, which periodically reviews policies and procedures.
 The task force promulgates its findings in a Biennial Review.
-LSUS students participate in the CORE Survey biennially, and the results are used by the task force and administrators to develop and revise programming.

-Hazing: First-time freshmen receive information (verbally and printed materials) about the dangers and prohibition on hazing during orientation.
-Each student who is a member of any student organization completes an electronic training module through Prevent Zone.
-The onehour course is based on best practices and also informs students how to recognize, prevent, and report hazing.
+LSUS students participate in the CORE Survey biennially, and the results are used by the task force and administrators to develop and revise programming. - Hazing: Student organizations receive useful information (verbally and printed materials) about the dangers and prohibition on hazing during orientation.
+Each student who is affiliated with any recognized student organization are encouraged to complete an online module through Prevent Zone.
+The one-hour course is based on best practices and also informs students how to recognize, prevent, and report hazing.
 Further, students in Greek organizations, are required to receive supplemental training (either face-to-face or electronically).